-Hungary: MOL trouble with its Croatia owned INA oil industry scares the investors selling the MOL shares4.
-July 2014. / SEE Energy News
+Hungary: MOL trouble with its Croatia owned INA oil industry scares the investors selling the MOL shares, SEE Energy News

 The shares of Hungary Oil company MOL droped last week on historical level since 2011 after the information that one of the biggest shareholders will start selling this package of shares.
 The shares of MOL droped 6.3% on 11.930 HU forints which is their biggest daily drop.
 Since the beginning of the year 2014 the shares lost 18% of their value.